Showing posts with label Thi. Janaki Raman. Show all posts

 “Why not?
 Even if you go to the seven heavens, we can’t get rid of our family deity.
 Can we?
 Kashi is a place where we had settled.
 But my family deity is still the god Vaithyanathan”

-Chinna Swamy couldn’t help laughing when he was washing off his three days dirt thinking of the house owner’s longings for his native which reared him up on its laps three generations ago.
+Chinna Swamy couldn’t help laughing when he was washing off his three days of dirt, thinking of the house owner’s longings for his native, which reared him up on its laps three generations ago.

-“Yes…he is from Vilancheri.
-Do you know it?” the assistant turned adjusting his thick glassed eye frame.
+"Yes, he is from Vilancheri.
+Do you know it?”
+The assistant turned, adjusting his thick glass eye frame.

 “Who’s that?”